northeastern-rc/rc-public-documentation/docs/source/best-practices/optimizingperformance.md

 ## Understanding the System Architecture

-Understanding the underlying hardware, including CPUs, GPUs, memory hierarchy, and network topology, will help you make informed decisions about structuring your computational tasks.
+Understanding the underlying hardware, including CPUs, GPUs, memory hierarchy, and network topology, will help you make informed decisions about structuring your computational {term}`tasks <task>`.

 :::{seealso}
 {ref}`hardware`